Codes of Conduct

 The Revised Councillors' Code of Conduct

 The Code of Conduct was then revised to reflect legislative changes relating to the planning regime and in light of experience gained in its first years of operation.
 The Revised Code of Conduct came into force on 21 December 2010.
-The Revised Councillors' Code of Conduct can be accessed by clicking on the link below.
+The Revised Councillors' Code of Conduct was further amended in July 2018 and a new version came into force on 9 July 2018.
+The Councillors' Code of Conduct can be accessed by clicking on the link below.

 The Councillors’ Code of Conduct continues to play a vital role in setting out, openly and clearly, the standards councillors must apply when undertaking their Council duties.
 It is vital that the Code continues to give assurance to the public that their elected members are acting in accordance with high ethical standards.